 Build a case to show that you’re worthy of mercy.
 When applicable, show the court that your actions do not reflect the real you.
 You may see yourself one way.
 In your view, you are a good person.
 You may live as a taxpayer, a father, and a husband.
 You may be a mother, a daughter, and a wife.
 You may coach children.
 You may attend church.
 You may help widows and orphans.

-According to Title 18 USC § 3553, judges must consider several factors when they impose a sentence.
-Those factors include the following statement at (b) (1):
+The law holds that judges must consider several factors when they impose a sentence.
+Those factors include the following statement:

-The above paragraph puts a responsibility on a person who has been charged.
+The above paragraph puts responsibility on a person who has been charged.
 How can the person argue that the Sentencing Commission did not fully understand the defendant?
 A person can help by showing that the criminal activity was not a part of his character.
 Rather, the person should write a story that describes his life.
-Describe the influences that led you to where you stand today.
+Describe the influences that led to the predicament.
 Help the judge understand the A-to-Z factors that led to the criminal charge.

-If a grand jury charged you with a wire fraud offense, for example, show why the activity was an aberrant act.
-Show that your actions in the offense do not reflect your character.
-If you can make that case, you advance your prospect for a better outcome.
+If a grand jury charged a person with a wire fraud offense, for example, the defendant should show why the activity was an aberrant act.
+Show that the activity in the offense did not reflect the person’s character.
+If the person can make that case, the person advances prospects for a better outcome.

 A person who can show that he does not live a criminal lifestyle can move the needle at sentencing.
-Judges want to know.
+Judges want to learn more about the defendant, and they want to learn from the defendant.

 Our work at Prison Professors shows all that we’ve learned from interviewing more than 1,000 people who have been sentenced.
 Further, as speakers, we interact with many federal judges.

 For example, I was a keynote speaker at the UC Hastings Law School symposium on federal sentence reform.
 While there, I interacted with many federal judges, including Judge Charles R. Breyer.
-Judge Breyer is the Vice Chair of the United States Sentencing Commission.
-At the Robina Institute, I am a member of the advisory panel, and I serve alongside J. Patricia Wilson Smoot, a Commissioner of the United Sentencing Commission.
+At the time, Judge Breyer was the Vice-Chair of the United States Sentencing Commission.
+At the Robina Institute, I served as a member of the advisory panel, and I served alongside J. Patricia Wilson Smoot, a Commissioner of the United Sentencing Commission.

 My interactions with federal judges across the United States, and members of the U.S. Sentencing Commission, provide insight that all defendants should consider.
 They should not simply rely on the defense attorney.
 Instead, they should take appropriate steps toward sentence mitigation.
 They should not talk about wanting the lowest possible sentence.
 They should invest the time, energy, and resources to understand every possible influence that can advance the argument.